dymmond/edgy/docs/declarative-models.md

 The primary reason for this behavior is to facilitate compatibility and interoperability with tools and libraries that rely on SQLAlchemy's declarative models.
 While Edgy focuses on providing a high-level, asynchronous ORM, there are scenarios where deeper integration with SQLAlchemy's features is necessary.

-For instance, libraries like [Esmerald Admin](https://esmerald-admin.tarsild.io) leverage Edgy's declarative models to provide admin interfaces that can efficiently manage related data.
+For instance, libraries like [Ravyn Admin](https://ravyn-admin.tarsild.io) leverage Edgy's declarative models to provide admin interfaces that can efficiently manage related data.
 These tools expect SQLAlchemy relationships to be available, and Edgy's `declarative()` method ensures that these relationships are generated automatically.

 ## Impact on Edgy's Core Functionality